Goodbye 2025, and hello 2026! As we enter the new year, it’s time to make new goals, see new places, and try new things.

 17. Take a roadtrip to a nearby ski resort

-Some might argue that there’s no where to ski or snowboard in D.C. but that’s simply not true.
-We rounded up at least 5 ski resorts that are 5 hours or less drive from D.C. to the mountains.
+We rounded up at least 5 ski resorts that are 5 hours or less drive from D.C. to the slopes.